 – the poisonous compound contained in Cetraria pinastri leads to death by slowing the respiratory system.

-Today, the list of poisonous mushrooms continuously expands.
+Today, the list of poisonous lichen-mushrooms continuously expands.

-Among others, remember the varieties called Xanthoparmelia chlorochroa, Cetraria pinastri or Letharia vulpina.
+Among others, remember not to eat the varieties called Xanthoparmelia chlorochroa, Cetraria pinastri or Letharia vulpina.